 If you’ve ever been to a nail salon before, chances are you’ve encountered a Vietnamese establishment; in fact, they seem to be running any given nail salon that you might walk into.
-But why?
-Is it a family tradition, the secret of the French manicure passed down from generation to generation?
-Do they have a natural ability to own and operate these types of businesses?
-Or is it something else?

 In fact, the origin behind this phenomenon is far more interesting than a family tradition or an innate knack, and it all starts with the Vietnam war, a Hollywood actress, and 20 refugees.